 Become a roving reporter: choose 1 of 3 BIG news events from the 1000 islands region to report on.
 We will provide the script and you do the rest!

-Practice your best pose for a photo memory with the largest sturgeon ever caught in the St. Lawrence River.
+Practice your best pose for a photo memory with your choice of specially themed background photos.
 Don’t forget to smile!

 Capture these moments forever with digital video technology and share it on social media to show friends and family your amazing adventure.
 These two great experiences are included free with your general admission!!